Window blinds are notorious for collecting dust, grease, and residue. Here are several simple options for cleaning them thoroughly.

 If the blinds are well maintained and just need a simple touch up from time to time, place a clean sock over your hand, dip the tip lightly into vinegar (white), then lightly wipe the blinds to clean off any dust.

 Fabric and/or Vinyl blinds can be cleaned easily using a rubber sponge (which is also known as a dry sponge).
+Lightly vacuum the surface using a vacuum cleaner attachment, if possible.
 Simply apply even pressure and swipe the rubber sponge across the blinds.
+Once the blinds have been cleaned, vacuum the floor area around the blinds to ensure it doesn’t recirculate into the air and land back on your blinds!

 The easiest way to clean wooden blinds is to add 1/4 cup Murphy’s oil soap to a gallon of water.
 Place an old sock that no longer has a mate over your hand, puppet style.
 Dip the sock into the soapy water and gently wash the slates of the blinds, ensuring that you’re not saturating them with water.
 If you’d like you can dry them as you go with another clean sock or soft cloth.